 - You know when your jobs are finished, and can relax

 - You are still working as a team – but with different jobs

 So you see, splitting up can be so much better than sharing!

 WHAT ABOUT WHEN YOU CAN’T GET THINGS DONE?

 Obviously there will be times when other pressures mean that one person may not be able to do their tasks for a day/week etc… – that’s life – but you will still be able to ask for help of course.

-I’d love to know how you delegate in your home, do you share jobs or have you found that splitting them works best?
-Drop me a comment below – thanks in advance!
+I’d love to know what you think, how you delegate in your home, and whether you already split jobs up rather than share them out – so why not leave me a comment below – thanks in advance!

 P.S – If you need specific help with setting up a chores schedule, with lots of gorgeous printables to keep everyone on track, then take a look at the CHORES PLANNER I created – now available in my ETSY shop.
 Hope it helps x